 As we near the end of October, the pumpkins have been carved and the costumes have been purchased.
 Halloween is almost here, and that can mean your children are about to return home with a bag full of sugary treats that could wreak havoc on their teeth.

-The good news: It’s okay to let your children eat candy on Halloween, and we can offer a few suggestions on how to make sure their smiles survive all that sugar.
+The good news: It's okay to let your children eat candy on Halloween because we are providing you easy tips that can help their smiles survive all that sugar.

 While you certainly can’t control what kind of sweets end up in your child’s treat bag after a night of trick-or-treating, you’ll no doubt have the opportunity to sort through their Halloween haul once they’ve hung up their costumes until next year.

 You’ll want to keep an eye out for and avoid hard or sticky candies.
 The longer that sugary food is in your mouth, the greater the risk of tooth decay.
 Stickier candies that cling to your teeth, like caramel or taffy, also take longer to be rinsed away by saliva.